evinaypatil/fab-oidc2/README.md

 Wrapper for [flask_oidc] that exposes a `SecurityManager` for use with any Flask-AppBuilder app.

 It will allow your users to login with OpenIDConnect providers such as Auth0, Okta or Google Apps.
+This version of the code extracts the roles information of OIDC ID token, and allow a request to continue only if the role is available on the application.

 This is roughly inspired by the code in this [stackoverflow](https://stackoverflow.com/a/47787279/44252) answer.
 (MIT Licenced © [thijsfranck](https://stackoverflow.com/users/8905583/thijsfranck))